Yatik1/zone-ui/README.md

 | **AI Server**   | AI agent core using LLMs for reasoning & conversation | [zone-ai-server](https://github.com/Yatik1/zone-ai-server) |
 | **DB Server**   | Manages data, sessions, and user context              | [zone-db-server](https://github.com/Yatik1/zone-db-server) |

----

-## 🧠 What is Zone?

-Zone is more than just a frontend + backend + AI — it's an intelligent agent capable of:

-- Understanding and retaining user context over time
-- Assisting with tasks in a canvas-based interface
-- Responding intelligently using large language models (e.g., OpenAI)
-- Persisting UI state, history, and user goals across sessions